jwbe/beanstalk-microsite/src/content/pages/registration-issue.md

 Oops.
 It looks like this link did not work on your phone.

-Please copy and paste the alternative link at bottom of the email into you iphone safari browser
+Please copy and paste the alternative link at bottom of the email into your iphone safari browser